Becoming a mom changes absolutely everything.

 Speaking of body, well that will not ever be the same either.
 Despite trying to embrace my new “mom bod,” I know that to a certain extent I will always have insecurities, they are just different now.
 My hips (somehow) are even wider than before, my chest the stereotypical less full, less perky chest of a mom who breastfed, and my back hurts almost all the time.
 (My kid is 24 pounds, OK?)

 Though I worked hard to lose the baby weight through a healthful diet and exercise (my anxiety calms best via endorphins) I believe that some things just do not or will not ever go back to “normal.”
 It is a new normal instead.

 Professionally, I work differently now, too.
 While at the office I work harder, faster and with a fierce focus to get. shit. done.
 I love my career and what I do.
 But my heart is always with my baby, despite my brain and body being in meetings or on calls.
 I am very proud to be a working mom, but that does not mean I do not miss her like hell all the time.

 In short, my whole identity has changed.
 I am a mama first, and everything else second.
 I am so grateful for that, and I do thank God every day.
 But I am also not ashamed to say that sometimes, the big change, the shift in identity, the dizzying moments of day to day motherhood is downright difficult.

 You Will Not “Enjoy Every Moment”

 It is OK to sometimes say, “This sucks.”
 I promise it does not mean you love your baby any less.

 Some of the words of wisdom people would share towards the end of my pregnancy or right after my daughter was born were sweet.
-Some, on the other hand, were straight up falsehoods.
+Some, on the other hand, was straight-up falsehoods.

 My favorite?
 “Enjoy every moment.”
 I am here to say I did not enjoy every moment, and as I say that I feel an overwhelming need to profess my profound love for my child at the same time.